Canon 10D vs Nikon D3

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 10D and the D3 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the D3 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the D3 was followed by the Nikon D4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon D3 Manual.
+Further information on the features and operation of the 10D and D3 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon D3 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Nikon D3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.